 The safest defrosting method is in the fridge.
 However, this is no last-minute option.
 You need to allow about two-three days for an average sized turkey, longer if you are feeding a crowd and buying a big 7.5kg bird.
 Keep the turkey in its wrapper and put it in a container at the bottom of the fridge where dripping juices won’t contaminate other foods.
 A turkey defrosted in the fridge will keep refrigerated for 1-2 days before cooking.

 If you are short on time, you could use the cold water defrosting method (never use hot water which will encourage bacterial growth).
 Submerge the turkey in cold water, keeping it in its sealed wrapper so it won’t absorb extra water.
 Change the water every 30 minutes.
 Allow about one hour per kg.
 The defrosted turkey needs to be cooked straight away.

 Brining is a great way to ensure your turkey is moist.
 However, you do need to check the turkey you buy.
 Some manufacturers sell already brined and basted birds so this step may not be needed.

-Brining should really be done in the fridge for food safety but Croziers Turkeys has a no-fridge (but still chilled) version for those who cannot fit the bird into their groaning fridges for a day or two beforehand.
+Brining should really be done in the fridge for food safety.
 Peter Gordon discusses brining here and the recipes below all give instructions for brining and roasting.

 - Roast brined turkey with gravy and cranberry relish